Intel will have Meltdown and Spectre patches ready for 90 percent of modern processors next week

 - Intel chips have a huge security flaw, and the fix will slow down Windows and Linux machines

 Intel is focusing attention on chips that have been produced in the last five years -- which is understandable to a degree.
-The company says that is "has developed and is rapidly issuing updates for all types of Intel-based computer systems," but it is not clear when -- or whether -- older devices will be treated to patches.
+The company says that it "has developed and is rapidly issuing updates for all types of Intel-based computer systems," but it is not clear when -- or whether -- older devices will be treated to patches.

 In a statement posted on its website, Intel says: